Information for Vaccinated Pennsylvanians

 A. Skilled nursing facilities licensed by the Department of Health must follow the guidance issued by

 CDC which provides guidance on surveillance testing in long-term care facilities.
 The guidance for other long-term care facilities licensed by the Department of Human Services is issued by that agency.

 In other types of settings (e.g., workplaces, schools), most fully vaccinated people with no COVID-like symptoms do not need to participate in routine surveillance screening.

 Fully vaccinated employees of non-healthcare congregate settings (e.g., correctional and detention facilities, homeless shelters) and other high-density workplaces (e.g., meat and poultry processing and manufacturing plants, high-density housing settings) with no COVID-like symptoms do not need to quarantine following an exposure; however testing following an exposure is recommended.

 Q. If an individual is fully vaccinated and develops symptoms, should they be tested for COVID-19?

 A. Yes.
 Any individual who develops symptoms consistent with COVID-19 should immediately isolate, seek medical care, and get tested.

-Q. Do I still need to practice physical distancing if I am fully vaccinated?
+Q. Do I still need to practice masking and physical distancing if I am fully vaccinated?